FOR · LLMS.TXT

 Adoption is still partial.
 Some AI assistants check for llms.txt explicitly; others don't yet.
 Either way, deploying one is low-cost and signals to engines that you're optimized for AI consumption.

-Reffed checks yours, Foundation will deploy it
+Reffed checks yours; Watch+Fix will deploy it

 It's not magic